 The Catholic Church

-The Ethiopian Catholic Church is composed of four eparchies: the Archeparchy of Addis Ababa, the Eparchy of Adigrat, the Eparchy of Bahir Dar-Dessie, and the Eparchy of Emdember.
-The eparchies are involved in peace and reconciliation efforts in Ethiopia to help resolve the inter-communal conflicts.
+The Ethiopian Catholic Church is composed of four eparchies – the Archeparchy of Addis Ababa, the Eparchy of Adigrat, the Eparchy of Bahir Dar-Dessie, and the Eparchy of Emdember – involved in peace and reconciliation efforts in Ethiopia to help resolve the inter-communal conflicts, as well as nine Latin missionary jurisdictions: eight Apostolic Vicariates and one Apostolic Prefecture.
 Young people in Ethiopia often emigrate in search of better opportunities.
 The Church runs training programs to help these young people, including returnees and people who failed to migrate abroad.
 These training programs include tailoring, haircutting, small entrepreneurships, etc.

 To facilitate the coordination of the Social Justice and Peace programs of the Ethiopian Catholic Church, the Bishops of Ethiopia started a National Justice and Peace Commission in 1995, and the Eparchy of Emdember established a Justice and Peace Desk in 2007.
 The Justice and Peace Commission raises awareness through programs based on Catholic social teaching and universal human rights.
 The work of the Commission aims at promoting spirituality and implementing a culture of peace that fosters human development for everyone.